jakhax/sonic-the-self-driving-car/README.md

 # Sonic the self driving car
 - Building a raspberry pi self driving rc car, may take a while, but i hope to learn a lot of stuff on the way.

-# Work Done
+## Work Done this weekend
-- [x] Create a handler for the PS3 bluetooth controller
+- [x] Create a handler to control sonic with a PS3 bluetooth controller(see donkey car ps3 controller).
+- [x] Use tornado to create a controller stream for sonic.
-- [ ] Stream video from the raspberry pi to a web interface
+- [x] Stream video from sonic's pi cam to the web interface.
+- [x] create PWM actuators for controlling sonic i.e steering the MG996R servo motor and throttling the DC motor via L298N motor board with speed control.
+- [x] Succesfully drive sonic via the web interface with the pi cam, fucking awesome.

+## Next-time: start working on the self drving part
+- [ ] Lane detection with a CNN.

 ## Usage
 ### Parts